VidyutPrabakaran1/AI-Password-Manager/README.md

 # AI Password Manager

+## Status : APM v2.0 will be released in October/November !
+Stay Tuned !

 This is an **AI Password Manager**, Here's breakdown of it's **features** :

 1) **Password Generation** - It generates strong passwords with the help of AI.